geniiii/ripcord-audio-hook/README.md

 Only supports Ripcord 0.4.29 on Windows.

 ## Usage
-Download the DLL file from [the Releases tab](https://github.com/geniiii/ripcord-audio-hook/releases) and place it in your Ripcord directory.
+Download the DLL file from [the Releases page](https://github.com/geniiii/ripcord-audio-hook/releases) and place it in your Ripcord directory.

 ## Building
+**If you don't know what you're doing, look at the Usage section above instead.**
 1. Install Visual Studio 2019 or newer
 2. Run `build.bat`